BBN, Oct 6, 2025 – I’m using racks of AI machines to MINE human knowledge...

 And what Trump is doing is exploiting this shutdown to permanently fire as many federal workers as possible.

-And this is part of a permanent reshaping of the federal government.
+And this is part of a permanent reshaping of the federal government to replace humans with AI for one very specific reason.

 It's because almost all federal workers are Democrats.

-Uh, A lot of welfare, including corporate welfare, not just personal welfare, a lot of authoritarianism and the government telling you what you're allowed to do, what you're not allowed to do, bigger budgets for regulators like the EPA and the FDA getting all up in your business, right?
+A lot of authoritarianism and the government telling you what you're allowed to do, what you're not allowed to do, bigger budgets for regulators like the EPA and the FDA getting all up in your business, right?

-I mean, that's that's what Democrats believe, and that's what almost all federal workers believe.
+And that's what almost all federal workers believe.

-When Republicans come into power, or specifically Trump, since he's been the only Republican for a while that has been president, while the entire federal bureaucracy, which is sometimes called the deep state, works against him.
+When Republicans come into power, or specifically Trump, since he's been the only Republican for a while that has been president, well, the entire federal bureaucracy, which is sometimes called the deep state, works against him.

-They defy his orders, they absolutely defy him.
+They absolutely defy him.

 They want to inject more children with vaccines.

-The FDA wants to have more control over food and supplements and pharmaceuticals, you know, the CDC wants a bigger budget, the DEA wants a bigger budget, right?
+The FDA wants to have more control over food and supplements and pharmaceuticals.

 The USDA, everybody wants a bigger budget.

-And so they work against anyone who's trying to cut the size of their personnel or or the budget of their agency.
+And so they work against anyone who's trying to cut the size of their personnel or the budget of their agency.

 Now, I believe what Trump has figured out, or whoever's advising him on this, is that if you replace federal workers with AI, which can be done currently for at least 50% of federal worker jobs, that is desk jobs, not the physical ones on the streets, you know.